Portfolio-Advanced-software/.github/Research/Which technique is the most optimal way of communicating between micro services?.md

 This platform will be build around the design of scalability meaning it's very important that the type of communication is also scalable and will not be a bottleneck in this application.

 ##### Performance (1 point)
-The performance of messaging isn't that important, the performance of the streaming service is.
+The performance of communication isn't that important, the performance of the streaming service is.

 ##### Reliability (2 points)
-Because the speed of messaging isn't important, the reliability is because users will depend on it and when the messaging doesn't work users can't stream content.
+Because the speed of communication isn't important, the reliability is because users will depend on it and when the communication doesn't work users can't stream content.

 ##### Maintainability (1 point)
 It's important for it to be implemented easily to speed up the development time, but once it is implemented it doesn't need to be maintained a lot.

 ##### Security (1 point)
-While security is always important it won't be as important, because the messaging that will occur is mostly with non sensitive information.
+While security is always important it won't be as important, because the communication that will occur is mostly with non sensitive information.

 ##### Flexibility (1 point)
 I won't be using a lot of different types of services written in different languages so the flexibility isn't that important to me.